sourcegraph/about/handbook/ce/index.md

 On the Customer Engineering team, we help developers use Sourcegraph to solve their organization's Big Code problems.

-- [**Customer Engineers**](roles/customer_engineer.md) help our developer users and champions get more value from using Sourcegraph.
+- [**Customer Engineers**](https://jobs.lever.co/sourcegraph/3ede0606-7a86-45d4-a627-e8cbae7a1a57) help our developer users and champions get more value from using Sourcegraph in more and better ways.
-- [**Customer Support Engineers**](roles/customer_support_engineer.md) solve technical problems from all organizations about deployment, configuration, integration, authentication, scaling, troubleshooting, and more. <!-- Example: A Customer Support Engineer might help a customer get perfect cross-repository code intelligence set up for all of their code so they have joyful and more effective code reviews. -->
+- [**Customer Support Engineers**](https://jobs.lever.co/sourcegraph/d58a382e-0c20-4dec-9657-63f164ec703a) solve technical problems from all organizations about deployment, configuration, integration, authentication, scaling, troubleshooting, and more. <!-- Example: A Customer Support Engineer might help a customer get perfect cross-repository code intelligence set up for all of their code so they have joyful and more effective code reviews. -->

 We work with many other teams at Sourcegraph, including: